byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 Note: Using object sacrifices type safety.
 You must cast the parameter within the thread method, which can lead to runtime errors if the wrong type is passed.

-### 3) Using Lambda Expressions (Recommended for Simplicity)
+## 3) Using Lambda Expressions (Recommended for Simplicity)

 Often the cleanest way, especially for short tasks or when capturing local variables.
+[Review of Lambda functions in C#](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions)

 ```C#
 using System;